NuGet/docs.microsoft.com-nuget/docs/guides/api/query-for-all-published-packages.md

 ### Catalog SDK

-The easiest way to consume the catalog is to use the pre-release .NET catalog SDK package: [NuGet.Protocol.Catalog](https://dotnet.myget.org/feed/nuget-build/package/nuget/NuGet.Protocol.Catalog).
-This package is available on the `nuget-build` MyGet feed, for which you use the NuGet package source URL `https://dotnet.myget.org/F/nuget-build/api/v3/index.json`.
+The easiest way to consume the catalog is to use the pre-release .NET catalog SDK package `NuGet.Protocol.Catalog`, which is available on Azure Artifacts using the following NuGet package source URL: `https://pkgs.dev.azure.com/dnceng/public/_packaging/nuget-build/nuget/v3/index.json`.

 You can install this package to a project compatible with `netstandard1.3` or greater (such as .NET Framework 4.6).